-Euronext's growth ambition is reflected in the 2024 financial targets and a rigorous capital allocation strategy:
+Euronext's growth ambition is reflected in the 2024 financial targets and a rigorous capital allocation strategy.

-- revenue is expected to grow by +3% to +4% CAGR{2020PF-2024E}, excluding potential acquisitions, driven by (i) organic growth, especially in services, and (ii) growth initiatives related to Borsa Italiana integration; - EBITDA is expected to grow by +5% to +6% CAGR{2020PF-2024E}, excluding potential acquisitions, driven by (i) continued best-inclass cost discipline, (ii) investments in operational excellence and (iii) uplift profitability of already-acquired companies to Euronext's level:
+- Revenue is expected to grow by +3% to +4% CAGR2020{Proforma}-2024_E, excluding potential acquisitions, driven by (i) organic growth, especially in services, and (ii) growth initiatives related to Borsa Italiana integration. - EBITDA is expected to grow by +5% to +6% CAGR{2020PF-2024E}, excluding potential acquisitions, driven by (i) continued best-in-class cost discipline, (ii) investments in operational excellence and (iii) uplift profitability of already-acquired companies to Euronext's level. - Euronext expects to achieve €115 million of run-rate pre-tax synergies related to the Borsa Italiana Group acquisition by 2024 (€100 million previously announced on November 2021), up c.
+92% compared to the €60 million of synergies announced at the time of the acquisition in April 2021, to incur €150 million of non-recurring implementation costs (€160